James Morrison (singer): Breakthrough and Undiscovered

 He achieved worldwide success with debut single "You Give Me Something", which reached No. 2 in the Netherlands and the No. 5 spot in the UK.
 He released his debut album Undiscovered on 31 July 2006.
 The album received generally positive reviews, with The Sun claiming, "There isn't a bad track on it".
 An equally positive review by The Times stated that "Undiscovered may prove to be the least apposite album title for years".
 It topped the UK Albums Chart on its first week of its release.
-The album sold over 1 million copies around the world by the end of 2006., making Morrison the best-selling male solo artist of 2006 in the UK.
+The album sold over one million copies around the world by the end of 2006., making him the best-selling male solo artist of 2006 in the UK.

 The album's second single was "Wonderful World", which broke into the top ten in the UK after its CD single release, peaking at No. 8.
 The song fared just as well in the Netherlands, where it peaked at No. 8.
 This was his second top ten single after the success of "You Give Me Something".
 On 18 December 2006 Morrison's third single, "The Pieces Don't Fit Anymore," was released.
 It peaked at No. 30 in the UK.
 The fourth single from Undiscovered was the title song, "Undiscovered," which was released on 13 March 2007.
 "Undiscovered" peaked at No. 63.
 The song fared better in the Netherlands, where it peaked at No. 30.